 SB in the same spot, with more pointy shields and more tiny-text clearance.
 US 60 WB heads up 10th St. but US 60 EB doesn't come on board until 11th St.

-At Greenup Ave. in Ashland, which only goes a block to the left but, in doing so, avoids busy intersections with the Ohio River bridges and US 60.
-It's not "TO" US 23 because Lou is already on it.
+SB at Greenup Ave. in Ashland, which only goes a block to the left but, in doing so, avoids busy intersections with the Ohio River bridges and US 60.
+Courtesy Lou Corsaro, this is not "TO" US 23 because he is already on it.
 Richard Brown informs me that Greenup Ave. started as Truck US 23 in the 1950s to bypass the busy road through downtown, then took the mainline off of Winchester Ave. (the road continuing straight) in the 1970s once it had been upgraded.
 Winchester is now the Business route, though unsigned on these overheads.
 As you see, depending on which direction of I-64 you seek, you may want to be below the "To 23" sign instead of the "To 64" sign in advance.
 Also, only the EB US 60 shield is anything close to proper in the second assembly.